Abruzzo: Medieval and Renaissance hill towns

 Civitella del Tronto played a crucial role in the history of the unification of Italy.
 The fortress of Civitella is the most visited monument in the Abruzzo region today.
 Other medieval hill towns located within Abruzzo's park system are Pacentro in the Maiella National Park and Pescasseroli in the Abruzzo National Park.
 Pacentro, which features a 14th-century castle with two intact towers, has been little touched by modernisation.
 The Shrine of Gabriel of Our Lady of Sorrows, in the province of Teramo, which attracts some two million visitors per year, is one of the 15 most-visited sanctuaries in the world.
-Capestrano, a small town in the province of L'Aquila, is the hometown of Saint John of Capistrano, Franciscan friar and Catholic priest, as well as the namesake of the Franciscan mission San Juan Capistrano in Southern California, the mission Mission San Juan Capistrano in Texas, and the city of San Juan Capistrano in Orange County, California.
+Capestrano, a small town in the province of L'Aquila, is the hometown of Saint John of Capistrano, Franciscan friar and Catholic priest, as well as the namesake of the Franciscan mission San Juan Capistrano in Southern California, Mission San Juan Capistrano in Texas, and the city of San Juan Capistrano in Orange County, California.
 Giulianova is a notable example of a Renaissance "ideal city".

 The proximity to Rome, the protected areas, and scenic landscapes make the region one of the greenest in Europe.
 The presence of quaint villages and its rich and varied culinary traditions are important tourist attractions.
 In 2010, visitors included 6,381,067 Italians and 925,884 foreign tourists.

 In 2015, the American organization Live and Invest Overseas included Abruzzo on its list of World's Top 21 Overseas Retirement Havens.
 The study was based on such factors as climate, infrastructure, health care, safety, taxes, and cost of living.
 In 2017, the Chamber of Commerce of Pescara presented Abruzzo region to the annual conference of Live and Invest Overseas in the U.S. city of Orlando, Florida.
 One year later, in October 2018, Live and Invest Overseas held its first conference in Abruzzo.